iamkirankumaryadav/Library/Data Engineering/Terms.md

 - Takes raw data from source (Data lake, data warehouse, database, table, cloud, on-premises, logs, excel)
 - Processing: Cleaning and transformation (Remove duplicates, handle missing data, handle outliers, encode, normalize)
 - Delivers it to the final destination (Data lake, data warehouse, cloud, database, table)
-- Further it can be used for analysis purpose (Any analytics or BI tool)
+- Further, it can be used for analysis purposes (Any analytics or BI tool)

 **Benefits:**
 - **Efficiency:** Automate the data flow, saving time, and reducing manual efforts.